 17 And the men said to her, “We shall be free from this oath to you which you have made us swear,

 18 lest behold, when we come into the land, you bind in the window this cord of scarlet thread, by which you have let us down, and gather together in your house, your father and your mother and your brothers and all your father’s household.

-19 And it shall be that whoever who goes out of the doors of your house into the street; their blood shall be upon their own head, and we shall be free; but everyone who is with you in the house, their blood shall be upon our head if any hand be upon them.
+19 And it shall be that whoever goes out of the doors of your house into the street, their blood shall be upon their own head, and we shall be free.
+But everyone who is with you in the house, their blood shall be upon our head if any hand be upon them.

 20 But if you make known this business of ours, then we shall be free from the oath which you have made us swear.”